Matt Wallner Player Props: Twins vs. White Sox

 White Sox Pitching Rankings (2022)

-- The White Sox pitching staff ranked eighth in MLB last season with a collective nine strikeouts per nine innings.

-- The White Sox's 3.96 team ERA ranked 16th across all MLB pitching staffs.
+- The White Sox's 3.96 team ERA ranked 16th among all league pitching staffs.

-- White Sox pitchers combined to allow 166 home runs (one per game), the ninth-fewest in baseball.

-- Cease (1-0) makes the start for the White Sox, his third of the season.
+- Lynn (0-1) starts for the White Sox, his third this season.

-- In his last appearance on Wednesday, the righty tossed five innings against the San Francisco Giants, allowing one earned run while surrendering one hit.
+- His last time out came on Thursday against the San Francisco Giants, when the righty went 4 1/3 innings, surrendering eight earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.